Ahhh-choo! Keeping Home Allergens at Bay

 Beyond Routine Housecleaning

 According to Keith Kessler of Efficient Air Solutions in Lynchburg, “It is very important to clean the ventilation system.”
 He explains that the air in a home is constantly recirculated, and once pollutants get into the system they must be filtered out.
 He points out the necessity of maintaining clean, good-quality air filters.
 Vacuum them weekly, especially if there is a lot of activity in the household.
 Keep a check on humidity levels.
 They should be maintained between 45 and 50 percent.
 Dust mites need moisture to survive, and the installation of a dehumidifier can work wonders to curtail infestation.
-Install a centralized system or at least a room dehumidifier in the bedroom.
+Read dehumidifier reviews here.

 Consider installing a centralized air cleaner or an individual room air cleaner.
+Get it for a bargain with air cleaner wholesale.
 Models on the market today do a remarkable job at filtering air and trapping allergens such as dander and pollen.
 Dr. Lane provides a word of caution when using electrostatic filters that produce ozone, however; ozone can affect asthma sufferers.

 Another key element in allergen control is the heating and cooling system, and particularly the ductwork.
 “Ductwork notoriously leaks,” explains David Mosley of Mosley Heating and Air.
 He believes it is the most important feature in controlling allergens in the home.
 As it leaks, it draws air from non-desirous places like the attic, crawl space and walls.
 Damp air combines with dust and dirt, resulting in mold.
 Unfiltered air goes through the ducts and into the living space.
 Mosley recommends checking for leaks and sealing them.
 He says that the best way to control allergies is to “attack it at all ends.”
-Make sure that the air filtration system is in good working order, service the heating and cooling units on a regular schedule, and inspect duct work.
+Make sure that the air filtration system is in good working order, service the heating and cooling units with a proper ac or boiler repair on a regular schedule, and inspect duct work.
+You can contact Pure Air HVAC experts for your heating and cooling needs.